Lenders

 The Unclaimed Withdrawals Pool

-Within a given market, there is a unclaimed withdrawals pool - a 'side-pot' containing assets that are still technically 'within' the market, but have been earmarked for withdrawal by a lender via a withdrawal request.
+Within a given market, there is a unclaimed withdrawals pool - a 'side-pot' containing reserves that are still technically 'within' the market, but have been earmarked for withdrawal by lenders via a withdrawal request.
 Assets that are placed within this pool are unavailable to the borrower (they are considered to be removed from the market supply), and the reserve ratio of a market does not factor them in.

 When you request a withdrawal, whether any of the market tokens you transfer to the market are burned or not depends on whether there are any reserves that are not yet in the unclaimed withdrawals pool.